Paradise on the doorstep

 When Bernhard Flatscher has a little time for himself, he loves to spend it in the saddle of his moutainbike.
 The diverse mountain world of the Salzburger Saalachtal beckons the “Friedlwirt“ from Unken again and again – sometimes just to meditate in a particularly beautiful place.

 “When you turn the corner near us it is as though you are in a small world of your own“, says Bernhard.
 We meet the “Friedlwirt“ on a sunny day in early summer.
 On the doorstep of the lovely guesthouse and hotel bees buzz, birds sing and the water murmurs over two little waterfalls near the house.
 Bernhard leans back on the bench in the cosy guest area and looks out of the window smiling.
 Even as a child he preferred to be out and about outside, he says, and enjoyed the natural world.
 “I always did lots of sport“, explains Bernhard.
 “I especially like cycling.
 I simply go out of the front door, get on my bike and set off.
-It's great“, laughs Bernhard.
-These days the 45-year old runs the Friedlwirt with his wife Monika which he took over from his father 15 years ago.
-This year he has expanded the business with 14 appartments and a wellness area and the eleven rooms in the main building have been renovated.
+It’s great“, laughs Bernhard.
+He runs the Friedlwirt with his wife Monika which he took over from his father.
+In 2019 he has expanded the business with 14 appartments and a wellness area and the eleven rooms in the main building have been renovated.
 Bernhard is the 5th generation to run the guesthouse which is situated at the end of the public road.
 “Beyond us there are only forestry trails.
-That what's make this place so attractive“, smiles Bernhard.
+That what’s make this place so attractive“, smiles Bernhard.

 The mountainbike insider tip has got around